ebzzry/barf/README.md

 This utility provides a single `nix` binary for managing your Nixpkgs and NixOS installation.
 It makes it easier, at least for me, instead of memorizing many commands with different interfaces.

+For the lazy and impatient, click [here](#frombinary).
+Only Linux x86-64 binaries, for now.
+You still need the the items in [system dependencies](#systemdependencies), for the program to work.

 This program was salvaged from [ebzzry/scripts](https://github.com/ebzzry/scripts), turning it into a repository of its own, to make it easier to distribute.
 In this document, the `$` symbol represents the user prompt, while the `*` symbol represents the lisp prompt.